who-knows-inc/whoknows_variations/README.md

 Currently the workflow is set to only trigger on this branch since the linting has only been setup with Python 3 here.

+The testing and linting are two seperate jobs.
+The downside is that Github runners runs jobs in seperate virtual environments and it requires setting up the same environment twice.
+The upside is that they will run in parallel.

 ## Testing and Linting